What Does Landlord Insurance Cover?

 Umbrella Coverage

 Umbrella coverage is a type of liability insurance that goes up and over the amount of liability policies.
-Today, lawsuits often lead to a significant amount of loss.
-A basic liability insurance policy may not be enough.
+Lawsuits can result in significant losses that a basic liability policy may not fully cover.
 This type of policy adds another layer of protection for you in this situation.
 It could help cover more of the medical losses a person has as well as the settlement or judgment against you.

-The third type of coverage provided by landlord insurance is loss of rent or loss of income, which is applicable as part of a covered claim.
-When something significant occurs to the property that makes it unable to be rented out at least for a period of time, this component of the insurance policy works to help you.
+The third type of coverage provided by landlord insurance is loss of rent — also called loss of income — which applies when a covered event makes the property temporarily uninhabitable and unrentable.
 It can help to cover a portion of the rental income you were getting prior to the incident, allowing you to meet your financial obligations while you cannot rent out the property.

 There are other components that may be applied to your landlord insurance.
-If these situations apply to you, be sure to speak to your real estate agent about your needs for this type of custom coverage.
+If any of these situations apply to you, speak with your insurance agent about adding the right coverage.

 Fix n' Flip and Builder's Risk Insurance

-It is not uncommon for investors to purchase a property that they plan to fix and then flip.
-This type of process is difficult because you may not know exactly what types of problems will exist when you start working on the project.
-Builder’s risk insurance may offer the help you need.
+Many investors purchase properties they plan to fix and flip — a process that comes with uncertainty, since the full scope of repairs often isn't clear until work begins.
+Builder's risk insurance may offer the help you need.
 It helps to cover certain types of property damage that occur during the repairs.
 It may provide protection while the property is under construction, including damage from fires, lightning, vandalism, theft, explosions, and others.

 Related Reading: What is House Flipping Insurance, and Why do You Need It?